hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 Multi-selection consist of:

-1. `Header Column / Select`: Used in the header row of the table.
-This acts as a master checkbox, enabling end-users to either select or deselect all rows on a single page simultaneously.
+1. `Header Column / Select`: Used in the table's header row.
+This acts as the parent checkbox, allowing the selection or deselection of all child rows on a single page simultaneously.

 ![Example of multi-selection in a table header](/assets/components/table/multi-select-header.png)

 2. `Cell / Select`: Used in each table row.
-It allows for individual row selection and aligns with the Header Column component, reflecting the overall selection status of the table.
+It allows for individual row selection.

 ![Example of multi-selection within table cells](/assets/components/table/multi-select-cells.png)